Tag Archives: normal

 Solitude

-In my defense, the marriages were both relationships with two very good guys, but that doesn’t guarantee that a relationship will work, as I indicated in my previous blog.
 But most of the other relationships were not very good.
-I stayed in them because: 1) I’m drawn to guys who need psychological help and 2) I am terrified of being alone and am in need of psychological help myself.
+I stayed in them because: 1) I’m drawn to guys who need psychological help and 2) I am terrified of being alone and am in need of psychological help.
 My attitude was that something was better than nothing.
-I didn’t have any empirical evidence to support this, but that’s how fear is.
+Which is helpful when used as motivation to work out, but not for staying in an unfulfilling relationship.
+I didn’t have any empirical evidence to support this idea that crappy connection being better than nothing, but that’s how fear is.
 It feels true, even when it’s not.

 So in addition to channeling all of my energy into my long-standing dream of becoming a writer, I have also decided to be alone for the first time.